 4. Personas and User Journeys

-Identifying your target audience will allow you to craft content and build out user journeys that align with want matters most to that group.
+Identifying your target audience will allow you to craft content and build out user journeys that align with what matters most to that group.
 Defining your buyer personas during the redesign process makes it possible to strategize and build assets to improve user experience and drive conversions.

 If you need help getting started with this step, HubSpot offers excellent resources and templates for establishing buyer personas and segments.